cph4cker/anxiety/scenes/act1.md

 `_.whitebread = true`

-n: DU BRUGTE *FRYGT AF AT BLIVE SKADET*
+n: YOU USED *FEAR OF BEING HARMED*

 (#act1b)

 # act1b

-n: DET ER SUPER EFFEKTIVT
+n: IT'S SUPER EFFECTIVE

 `bb({mouth:"smile", eyes:"smile"});`

-b: Så kan du se, menneske?
-Jeg er din loyale vagt-ulv!
+b: See, human?
+I am your loyal guard-wolf!

 `bb({body:"pride_talk"});`

-b: Stol på din mavefornemmelse!
-Dine følelser er altid gyldige!
+b: Trust your gut!
+Your feelings are always valid!

 `bb({body:"pride"});`

-n: FÅ DIT MENNESKES ENERGI-BAR TIL NUL
+n: GET YOUR HUMAN'S ENERGY BAR TO ZERO

-n: FOR AT BESKYTTE DERES FYSISKE + SOCIALE + MORALSKE BEHOV, KAN DU BRUGE:
+n: TO PROTECT THEIR PHYSICAL + SOCIAL + MORAL NEEDS, YOU CAN USE:

-n: FRYGT AF *AT BLIVE SKADET* #harm#
+n: FEAR OF *BEING HARMED* #harm#

-n: FRYGT AF *IKKE AT VÆRE ELSKET* #alone#
+n: FEAR OF *BEING UNLOVED* #alone#

-n: AND FEAR OF *BEING A BAD PERSON* OG FRYGT AF *AT VÆRE ET DÅRLIGT MENNESKE* #bad#
+n: AND FEAR OF *BEING A BAD PERSON* #bad#

 `Game.OVERRIDE_TEXT_SPEED = 1.25;`

-n4: (PRO-TIP: PLAY THE CHOICES THAT PERSONALLY HIT YOUR DEEPEST, DARKEST FEARS!~ PRO TIP: VÆLG DE VALG DER PERSONLIGT STEMMER OVERENS MED AL DIN DYBESTE, MØRKESTE FRYGT)
+n4: (PRO-TIP: PLAY THE CHOICES THAT PERSONALLY HIT YOUR DEEPEST, DARKEST FEARS!~)

 h: ...